Rent in social housing

 Your tenancy agreement should tell you:

-how often you must pay your rent
+how often to pay your rent

-how it can be increased
+how your rent can be increased

 what any service charges are for